Skip to content

 Parameters:

-filename (str | None): File to dump to.
+filename (str | None): File to save to.
+If None, returns the dictionary.

 colorspace (Literal["rgb", "hsv", "hls"]): Color space to use.